Michelin-Starred Restaurants in Milan and Lombardy

 One star

-Il Sereno al lago, chef Rafaelle Lenzi (Torno)
+Il Sereno al Lago, chef Rafaelle Lenzi (Torno)

 Il Cantuccio, chef Mauro Elli (Albavilla)